pushpakrai/netflix----clone/README.md

 ## Contribute

-If you'd like to contribute to this project, have suggestions for improvement, or wish to add more features, please feel free to submit issues or pull requests on [GitHub] (https://github.com/pushpakrai1607/Netflix-clone.git).
+If you'd like to contribute to this project, have suggestions for improvement, or wish to add more features, please feel free to submit issues or pull requests on [GitHub](https://github.com/pushpakrai/netflix----clone.git).
 Your contributions are valued! 🚀

 Thank you for exploring Netflix GPT.
 We hope it enhances your movie-watching experience! 🍿